ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 # [Wavefront OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file)

--   It's a very simple format to load and used to store meshes (not just triangles).
+-   It is a very simple format, widely used to store meshes (not just triangles).

 -   Example (beginning of the `minicooper.obj` model):

     ```text
-    # Vertexes
+    # Vertices
     v  20.851225 -39.649834 32.571609
     v  20.720263 -39.659435 32.675613
     v  20.589304 -39.649834 32.571609